Pen – FrøyaRingen (NYTEK23)

 Enclosure | Net or other system of load bearing parts that form a barrier between the farming volume in a production unit and the surrounding water volume. |

-Bracket | Component keeping the inner and outer floating collars together. |
+Bracket | Component keeping the inner and outer floating collar pipes together. |

 Weight | Weight or other device attached to the net to achieve the intended shape.
-Centre weight is attached beneath the bottom centre of the net. |
+Centre weight is attached beneath the bottom centre of the net-cone. |

 Cage | Floater with enclosure. |